Cephas Yao Agbemenu: African proverbs

-Agbemenu was a member of and contributor to the African Proverbs, Stories and Sayings Committee chaired by Father Joseph Healey founded in Nairobi, Kenya.
-In June 2008 Professor Agbemenu was awarded a grant to compile a booklet of 100 EWE Ghana Proverbs with African Symbols as illustrations of the proverbs, translated into English.
-The work has been published on the www.afriprov.org website.
-The Theme of "Reconciliation and Peace".
+Agbemenu was a member of and contributor to the African Proverbs, Stories, and Sayings Committee chaired by Father Joseph Healey founded in Nairobi, Kenya.
+In June 2008, Professor Agbemenu was awarded a grant to compile a booklet of 100 Ewe Ghana Proverbs with African Symbols as illustrations of the proverbs, translated into English.
+The work has been published on the www.afriprov.org website under the theme of "Reconciliation and Peace".

-A Collection of EWE Proverbs was published with illustrations and translations by Cephas Yao Agbemenu on 1 November 2010.
+A Collection of Ewe Proverbs was published with illustrations and translations by Cephas Yao Agbemenu on 1 November 2010.